-Basically, the grenade launcher is a weapon which fires a grenade – a small shell, filled with high explosive or other agent, such as tear gas for less lethal application, bright burning compound for illumination purposes, incendiary filling etc. Of course, in most cases the grenade also must be fitted with a fuse, and with a safety, to avoid damage to the grenadier or handler.
-The simplest way to use the grenade is to throw it by hand; but the effective range and maximum weight of hand grenades is severely limited; so, at the earliest stages of the development of firearms, many armies used so called “hand mortars” – basically, the smoothbore muskets with short barrel of very large caliber, which was used to fire standard grenades at ranges beyond the limits of human throwing ability.
+Basically, the grenade launcher is a weapon which fires a grenade – a small shell, filled with high explosive or some other agent, such as tear gas for less-than-lethal application, a bright burning compound for illumination purposes, as an incendiary device etc. Of course, in most cases the grenade also must be fitted with a fuse, and with a safety, to avoid damage to the grenadier or handler.
+The simplest way to use the grenade is to throw it by hand; but the effective range and maximum weight of hand grenades is then severely limited.
+At the earliest stages of the development of firearms, many armies used so called “hand mortars” – essentially smoothbore muskets with short barrels of very large caliber, used to fire standard grenades at ranges beyond the limits of human throwing ability.
 During the First World War most nations started to use so called “rifle grenade launchers”.
 These launchers in fact were add-ons to standard issue military rifles, usually in the shape of a cup, attached to the muzzle of the rifle.
-A grenade was placed into this cup, primed, the rifle aimed toward the enemy, and then the grenade was launched using a special blank cartridge.
-This system, while enhancing the combat capabilities of infantry soldiers, has several drawbacks – for example in many cases the attached launching cup blocked the line of sight for the rifle.
+A grenade was placed into this cup, primed, the rifle aimed toward the enemy, and then the grenade was launched using a special blank cartridge, fired normally, as propellant.
+This system, while enhancing the combat capabilities of infantry soldiers, has several drawbacks – for example in many cases the attached launching cup blocked the line of sight for the rifle for regular firing.

 German Mauser K98k carbine (WW2 period) with attached cup-shaped grenade launcher.

-There was another type of rifle grenade, which did not require any attachment to the rifle – instead, this system relied on a special thin rod, attached to a grenade as a tail.
-This rod was inserted into the bore of the rifle, and the grenade was launched using a blank cartridge.
-In either case, an attempt to fire the grenade with a standard round of riffle ammunition was disastrous to both weapon and the shooter.
+There was another type of rifle grenade, which did not require any a grenade launcher attachment – instead, this system relied on a special thin rod, protruding from the back of the grenade like a tail.
+This rod was inserted into the bore of the rifle, then the grenade launched also using a blank cartridge.
+In either case, an attempt to fire the grenade with a standard round of rifle ammunition was disastrous to both the weapon and the shooter.
 Most modern rifle grenade launchers got rid of both the cup launchers and rods attached to the grenade.
-Instead, these are just specially shaped muzzle devices, often also combined with flash hiders; the tail (rear) part of the grenade is shaped as a tube, which is slipped over the muzzle of the rifle.
-Also, most modern types of rifle grenade launchers use standard ammunition, and either trap the bullet and use its energy to project the grenade (helpfully known as the 'bullet trap' type) or have a hole down the center through which the bullet escapes (the 'bullet through' type), and use the gun gas expanding from the muzzle as a propellant.
-The latter loses something in energy, but gains through not having to switch the gas operation valve to 'closed' first.
+Instead, they are now just specially shaped muzzle devices, often also combined with flash hiders; the tail (rear) part of the grenade is shaped as a tube, which is slipped over the muzzle of the rifle.
+Also, most modern types of rifle grenade launchers use standard ammunition, and either trap the bullet and use its energy to project the grenade (helpfully known as the ‘bullet trap’ type) or have a hole down the center through which the bullet escapes (the ‘bullet through’ type), and use the gun gas expanding from the muzzle as a propellant.
+The latter loses something in kinetic energy, but gains through not having to switch the gas operation valve to ‘closed’ first.

 The key problem with a rifle grenade is that when ready to fire, it effectively blocks the standard operation of the rifle.
-That means that if the shooter with a grenade in place has to fire his rifle in an emergency (e.g., if an enemy pops out in front of him), he should first either remove or launch the grenade, which will take time and may cost him his life.
+This means that if the shooter with a grenade in place has to fire his rifle in an emergency (e.g., if an enemy pops out in front of him), he needs to first either remove or launch the grenade, which will take time and may cost him his life.

-French soldier aims with the rifle grenade, mounted to the barrel of the FAMAS assault rifle.
+A French soldier aims with a rifle grenade, mounted to the barrel of his FAMAS assault rifle.

-Modern Yugoslavian rifle grenade, ready to be fired from the muzzle of Zastava M70 assault rifle.
+Modern Yugoslavian rifle grenade, ready to be fired from the muzzle of a Zastava M70 assault rifle.

 To solve this problem, many countries developed and adopted so called “underbarrel grenade launchers”.
 Unlike the rifle grenade launchers, which are just attachments to the standard rifle, an underbarrel launcher is a complete weapon, with its own barrel, trigger / firing unit, safety, and often its own sights.
-The infantry [assault] rifle is used only as a host firearm, providing the stock for the grenade launcher.
-First developed between the wars in Italy and Japan, the underbarrel launchers appeared in their modern shape in the late 1960s, both in the USA and in the USSR.
-The underbarrel launchers do not block the rifle, but add a significant penalty in the bulk and weight of the combined weapon.
-Also, typical grenades for underbarrel launchers have warheads much smaller in size and weight, limiting their effectiveness against the targets (but increasing the number of grenades a soldier can carry with him).
+The infantry (assault) rifle is used only as a host firearm, providing the stock for the grenade launcher.
+First developed between the wars in Italy and Japan, the underbarrel launchers appeared in their modern form in the late 1960’s, both in the USA and in the USSR.
+The underbarrel launchers do not block the rifle, but add a significant penalty to the bulk and weight of the combined weapon.
+Also, typical grenades for underbarrel launchers have warheads much smaller in size and weight, limiting their effectiveness against a target (but also increasing the number of grenades a soldier can carry with him).

-American soldier aims with the M4 carbine, combined with M203 underbarrel grenade launcher.
+An American soldier aims with an M4 carbine, combined with M203 underbarrel grenade launcher.

 A variety of 40mm grenades for NATO-standard grenade launchers.